Jessica Fox

 If she weren’t so humble, Jess Fox could do just that.

 The well-spoken, Sydney-based young-gun, who has an elite paddling pedigree, has been representing Australia since 2009 in canoe (C1) and kayaking (K1) singles.
-Since then, Jess has achieved a level of acclaim most athletes could only dream of.

 Her list of achievements is long and includes 3 Olympic gold medals (6 medals in total across 4 Olympics), 52 World Cup gold medals and 10 World Championship titles.